steemit/condenser/README.md

 Condenser is the react.js web interface to the world's first and best blockchain-based social media platform, steemit.com.
-It uses [STEEM](https://github.com/steemit/steem), a blockchain powered by Graphene 2.0 technology to store JSON-based content for a plethora of web applications.
+It uses [STEEM](https://github.com/steemit/steem), a blockchain powered by DPoS Governance and ChainBase DB to store JSON-based content for a plethora of web applications.

 ## Why would I want to use Condenser (steemit.com front-end)?